Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Introduction

-This approximated BSG allows us to use the adjoint formula without computing Hessians or even Hessian-vector products, which is prohibitively expensive for the large bilevel problems arising in ML.
-It will be referred to as BSG-1, the ``1'' standing for first-order rank-1 approximations of the Hessian matrices.

-The numerical experiments reported in this paper show that the BSG-1 method performs significantly better than DARTS.
-A byproduct contribution of this paper is then precisely a number of ways of potentially improving DARTS by drawing a comparison between the $g_k^{\BSG}$ and $g_k^{\DARTS}$ expressions, and by bringing the new ideas of the BSG-1 gradient approximation~(\ref{approx-BSG}).
-One can scale the term $\nabla_{y} f_u (x_k, \tilde y_k)$ in $g_k^{\DARTS}$ by $1/\|\nabla_{y} f_\ell (x_k, \tilde y_k)\|^2$, thus including the missing curvature $(\nabla_{yy}^2 f_\ell)^{-1}$ of the LL objective function.
-One can also consider taking $\eta = 1$ in $g_k^{\DARTS}$ (regardless of the value assigned to $\eta$ when updating the LL variables).
-If we went a step further and address $\nabla_{xy}^2 f_\ell$ in DARTS as in the BSG-1 method, the two methods would be essentially the same, with a minor difference being whether the evaluations are done at $(x_k,y_k)$ or at $(x_k,\tilde{y}_k)$.
-There is thus a road-map from one method to the other which can give practitioners different computational tools for solving bilevel ML problems.

-Another main contribution of this paper is a general convergence theory for BSG that is as much as possible abstracted from the specifics of the adjoint formula~(\ref{adjoint}) for the gradient of~$f$, in particular in what regards the inverse of the Hessian of $f_\ell$ and/or the solution of the adjoint system.
-Our theory is grounded on sensitivity principles of nonlinear optimization and extends naturally to the constrained LL case ($Y(x) \neq \mathbb{R}^m$), which has not been covered elsewhere, neither algorithmically nor theoretically.
+The first main contribution of this paper is a general framework for the~BSG method that applies to both the~LL unconstrained ($Y(x) = \mathbb{R}^m$) and constrained ($Y(x)\neq \mathbb{R}^m$) cases.
+In particular, our paper represents the first work that proposes a method to address the general nonlinear and possibly nonconvex~LL constrained case, which has not been covered elsewhere, neither algorithmically nor theoretically, although important~ML applications give rise to bilevel problems with~LL constraints.